zhullyb/monyhar/monyhar/net/docs/life-of-a-feature.md

 # Life of a Feature

-In the years since the Chromium browser was first open-sourced, the `//net` directory has expanded from being the basis of loading web content in the Chromium browser to accommodating a wide variety of networking needs, both in the Chromium browser and in other Google and third-party products and projects.
+In the years since the Monyhar browser was first open-sourced, the `//net` directory has expanded from being the basis of loading web content in the Monyhar browser to accommodating a wide variety of networking needs, both in the Monyhar browser and in other Google and third-party products and projects.

 This brings with it many new opportunities, such as the ability to